alittera/aes-backup-decrypt/README.md

 ## Requirements
 It will be necessary to have the openssl library installed and usable from the terminal.

-Python packages: subprocess,getpass,progressbar, multiprocessing, argparse, datetime
+Python packages: subprocess, getpass, progressbar, multiprocessing, argparse, datetime

 ## Usage